MaxHerbs/jekyll-instance/myblog/_posts/2024-10-18-deskOrnament.md

 ---
 ## Key Design Decisions
 To get traffic, weather, and any other information from remote API, large post request bodies, header information, other generally static text data was needed.
-These sort of large strings would eat up the available RAM - which could causes issues later down the line as several API could eat up the small amount available in an embeded chip like this.
+These sort of large strings would eat up the available RAM - which could causes issues later down the line as several API could eat up the small amount available in an embedded chip like this.

 Instead of being written straight into the sketch where they would persist and fragment the RAM, a combination of config files and templates was used to build large strings on the fly, and release the RAM when they're no longer needed.